sahiljagtap08/Automated-Data-Annotation/README.md

 ## Usage

-The system can be run in either GUI mode (default) or command-line mode.
+The system can be run in either GUI mode (default), command-line mode, or wearable data integration mode.

 ### GUI Mode